Aeroluna/LunaCoopMod/README.md

 Overall increases attack speed and allows the Battlecruiser to be affected by attack speed buffs.

-- Added 50% spell reduction to all Royal Guards.
+- Added passive to all Royal Guards that reduced spell damage taken by 50%.

 Nobody likes having their elite units Yamato'd to death, this should help their survivability against unpreventable bursts of damage.